- 1 Self-care for coaches and healers means taking care of yourself first

 Cultivating this type of intuitive self-care as a coach will help you maintain your sense of self and energy, so that you can better show up and serve your clients.

 Time spent caring for yourself is never wasted.
 After all, you can’t support others until you take care of yourself first.

-Want to build a strong coaching business without burning out?
+Want to build a strong coaching or healing business without burning out?

 An effective part of self-care for coaches is making sure your business is set up to support your life.
 Having a strong foundation, systems, and mindset can help you build a strong coaching business without burning out.